301-926-2256 [email protected]

 In the Grove…

-• Tuesdays, 6 – 7 pm: An all-levels slow-flow yoga class with Ingeborg McCright.
+• Tuesdays, 6 – 7 pm, McCathran Hall: An all-levels slow-flow yoga class with Ingeborg McCright.
 RSVP to Eva Patrone and bring a waiver form (PDF) to your first class.
 Classes are free to Grove residents, with a suggested donation of $5-$10, and are $10 for non-residents.
 Ingeborg accepts cash or check.
 Learn more here.

-• Wednesdays, 11 am – 12:15 pm: Tai chi with Claire Rosser.
+• Wednesdays, 11 am – 12:15 pm, McCathran Hall: Tai chi with Claire Rosser.
 Sessions are free to all.
+No sessions will be held in July.
 Learn more here.

 … and Nearby